Try (rugby): Past to present

 In early forms of rugby football, the point of the game was to score goals.
-A try [at goal] was awarded for grounding the ball in the opponents' in-goal area.
+A try (at goal) was awarded for grounding the ball in the opponents' in-goal area.
 The try had zero value itself, but allowed the attacking team to try a kick at goal without interference from the other team.
 This kick, if successful, converts a try into a goal.

 Modern rugby and all derived forms now favour the try over a goal and thus the try has a definite value, that has increased over time and has for many years surpassed the number of points awarded for a goal.
 In rugby league and rugby union, a conversion attempt is still given, but is simply seen as adding extra 'bonus' points.
 These points, however, can mean the difference between winning or losing a match, so thought is given to fielding players with good goal-kicking skill.

 Since 1979, in rugby union, the "try" and "conversion goal" have been officially considered as separate scores.
 Before then, the converted try was officially a single score called a "goal from a try" which replaced the score of the (unconverted) "try".
 The change allowed the player who touched down for the try and the player who kicked the conversion to be credited separately for their portions of the score.
+Until the 1990s, a restart kick after an unconverted try was taken as a place kick, with drop-kicks taken after a goal.